Snowy peaks of Savoy

 The Gentleness of the Trails

-You love walks in the forest, along glacial lakes, or on open plateaus.
-For you, hiking is a stroll where you take the time to photograph mountain flowers.
+You enjoy strolls in the forest, along glacial lakes, or on open plateaus.
+For you, hiking is a leisurely walk where you take the time to photograph mountain flowers.

 Level 2: Committed Hiker